-7. Stakeholders:
+8. Stakeholders:

-This includes any interested party eligible to appear and/or intervene in Commission proceedings pursuant to Rule 6-121 of the Commission's Public Utility Rules of Practice and Procedure.
+Any interested party eligible to appear and/or intervene in Commission proceedings pursuant to Rule 6-121 of the Commission's Public Utility Rules of Practice and Procedure.

-8. Supply-side Resource:
+9. Supply-side Resource:

 An electric generating unit, either owned or operated by the utility, or a capacity purchase.
 Capacity upgrades and retirements of existing supply-side resources are issues typically considered in a utility's IRP.